Mat to Reformer: A Confident Beginner’s Transition Guide

 Why Reformer Work Feels So Good on the Joints

 The reformer supports movement in ways the mat can’t.
 The springs provide variable resistance that adapts to each phase of motion.
 This allows for strengthening through length, rather than compression.
+For those managing joint pain or past injuries, that’s a game changer.

-It’s one reason so many physiotherapists recommend reformer sessions as part of long-term rehabilitation — and why studios like The Pilates Clinic have seen consistent interest in reformer Pilates near Wimbledon station from clients who want low-impact conditioning that still challenges coordination and balance.
+It’s one reason so many physiotherapists recommend reformer sessions as part of long-term rehabilitation, and why studios like The Pilates Clinic have seen consistent interest in reformer Pilates near Wimbledon station from clients who want low-impact conditioning that still challenges coordination and balance.

 The reformer doesn’t just build muscle; it teaches efficiency.
 You move smarter, waste less energy, and feel lighter doing it.